Cratis/Samples/eCommerce/README.md

 To get started, the sample is setup with Chronicle running as a container, this is configured using [a docker compose file](./docker-compose.yml).

-Navigate to the [Implementation](./Implementation/) folder and run the following in your terminal:

 ```shell
 docker compose up -d